 Since September 29 2009, WIBDI worked closely with OXFAM on livelihood programme.
 This programme funded by OXFAM was to help affected families to provide sustainable income.

 Tsunami team was mostly out in the field collecting Baseline Data for each affected families with distribution of planting materials inclusive WIBDI clients and some who were not WIBDI clients.
 WIBDI has been working with 200 families in tsunami affected areas in upcoming months; and focus efforts on 80 of those whose livelihood was destroyed by the tsunami.

-The whole aim of this programme is to provide sustaianble income through growing of plants and organic crops that will provide income into families and helping families to look forward and rebuilding their lives.
+The whole aim of this programme is to provide sustainable and consistent income through growing plants and organic crops that will provide income for families and helping families plan for the future.